cmu-sei/foundry-docs/docs/gameboard/reports-beta.md

-# Reports [BETA]
+# Reports

-As of v3.10.0, Gameboard features a beta version of an overhauled **Reports** module.
-The new beta Reports module is available to users who have `Admin`, `Registrar`, or `Support` roles in the main navigation bar.
+The **Reports** module is available to users who have `Admin`, `Registrar`, or `Support` roles in the main navigation bar.
+Six report "cards" display available reports:

-!!! note
-    The existing Reports functionality has not been deprecated; reports are still available under **Admin**, **Reports**, **User Reports**, **Board Reports**, etc.

-Five report "cards" display the five reports available in beta:

 - **Challenges Report:** View information about the challenges configured in the Gameboard app.
 This report is good for site utilization metrics related to challenges, challenge deploys, and challenge solves.
 - **Enrollment Report:** View a summary of player enrollment data; who enrolled when, which sponsors do they represent, and how many played challenges.
 - **Players Report:** View data on player activity.
 A “player” is a person with an account on the Gameboard site (i.e., a "user").
 - **Practice Area Report:** View metrics on players who are spending free time honing their skills in Gameboard.
 See which challenges are practiced most, have the best success rates, and which players are accessing the Gameboard to complete challenges in practice.
+- **Site Usage Report:** View a high-level overview of user activity in the Gameboard.
+This report, optionally filtered by date range and sponsor, offers a digestible view of data related to players, sponsors, and challenges.
+Each statistic within the report contains a modal view for more detailed information.
+Note that the Site Usage Report can't be exported.
-- **Support Report:** View a summary of support tickets created in Gameboard; including ticket creation and assignment details, ticket categories, and tickets attached to games/challenges .
+- **Support Report:** View a summary of support tickets created in Gameboard; including ticket creation and assignment details, ticket categories, and tickets attached to games/challenges.

+## Legacy Reports

+The legacy reporting functionality has not yet been deprecated; these reports are still available at the bottom of the Reports screen.
+Legacy reports won’t get future fixes or enhancements.
+Eventually, they will be removed from the Gameboard application.

 ## Common report characteristics